Open-CMMS/openCMMS_backend/README.md

   WantedBy=multi-user.target
   ```

-  Make sure that the working directory and the environment file are correct
+  Make sure that the working directory is correct

-- Create the folder for gunicorn logs : `mkdir /var/log/gunicorn`
-- Reload all the services : `systemctl daemon-reload`
+- Reload all the services : `sudo systemctl daemon-reload`
-- Start the gunicorn service : `systemctl start gunicorn.service`
+- Start the gunicorn service : `sudo systemctl start gunicorn.service`

+## Install the database

+For this project we used a Postgresql database.

+- Install PostgreSQL : `sudo apt install -y postgresql-11`
+- Do this command only if you are using a separate container from the one where the project is : `sudo nano /etc/postgresql/11/main/postgresql.conf` and modify the line `listen_addresses` with `listen_addresses='0.0.0.0'`
+- Modify this file only if you are using a separate container from the one where the project is : `sudo nano /etc/postgresql/11/main/pg_hba.conf` by adding this line to the end of the file : `host all all all md5`
+- We will now add a django user and it's database.
+If you want to change the name of the user, the password and the name of the database, you also have to change it in the `base_settings.py` file :
+  - `sudo su - postgres`
+  - `createuser django`
+  - `createdb django -O django`
+  - `psql`
+  - `alter user django with password 'django';`
+  - `alter user django with createdb;`
+  - `ctrl+d` x2
+  - `sudo service postgresql restart`
+  - Migrate django's database (with the virtual environment activated) : `python manage.py migrate`

 # Nginx configuration